 Discuss the ranking results with your team, partners, and colleagues.
 Get their insights and input on where improvements can be made.
 Were there any changes in the preparation of the submissions these years, and could these have had a detriment on their quality?

-Both Legal 500 and Chambers will provide a limited amount of feedback in most circumstances, though this should be enough to point you in the right direction for next year.
+Both Legal 500 and Chambers will provide a limited amount of feedback in most circumstances, which should be enough to point you in the right direction for next year.

 A simple sentence such as ‘We felt that your submission focused too heavily on leasing matters, whereas the firms above showed a greater breadth’ can be all you require to better prepare next year’s submission.